CoralVQA: A Large-Scale Visual Question Answering Dataset for Coral Reef Image Understanding: VQA Benchmark Performances

 \subsubsection{Models}

-We evaluate four well-known large vision-language models (LVLMs) methods containing Mini-Gemini(7B)~\cite{Mini-Gemini}, Qwen2.5VL(7B)~\cite{qwen}, BLIP3~\cite{blip3}, InternVL2.5(8B)~\cite{internvl}, to generate the benchmark results.
-For the Mini-Gemini, we utilize the OpenCLIP ConvNext~\cite{openclip} as the auxiliary vision encoder and use a 2-layer MLP with GeLU activation for projecting visual features.
-Following the BLIP3, we utilize Microsoft's Phi3~\cite{abdin2024phi} as the base language model and use Google's SigLIP-SO400M~\cite{zhai2023sigmoid} as the vision encoder.
+To establish benchmark results, we conduct evaluations on six representative large vision-language models (LVLMs).
+Among them, the open-source models are Mini-Gemini(7B)~\citep{Mini-Gemini}, Qwen2.5VL(7B)~\citep{qwen}, BLIP3~\citep{blip3}, and InternVL2.5(8B)~\citep{internvl}.
+In addition, we also include two leading closed-source models, GPT-4o~\citep{gpt4o} and Claude3.5 Haiku~\citep{claude3.5}.
+For the Mini-Gemini, we utilize the OpenCLIP ConvNext~\citep{openclip} as the auxiliary vision encoder and use a 2-layer MLP with GeLU activation for projecting visual features.
+Following the BLIP3, we utilize Microsoft's Phi3~\citep{abdin2024phi} as the base language model and use Google's SigLIP-SO400M~\citep{zhai2023sigmoid} as the vision encoder.
 Other architectures adhere to the original models.
-For a fair comparison, we initialize all the models with their own pre-trained weights.
+For a fair comparison, we initialize all open-source models with their own pre-trained weights.
+Additional training details are provided in the appendix.